mibuthu/wp-comment-guestbook/readme.txt

 10. Example guestbook widget

 == Changelog ==

+= 0.6.2 (2014-03-09) =
+* added option to hide email and website form field
+* added option to change comment label in comment form
+* apply comment form customization also in page/post form

 = 0.6.1 (2014-03-01) =
 * added option to change label of submit button